Hydrocodone is a highly addictive opioid drug with a high potential for abuse and addiction.

 As the most prescribed painkiller in America, hydrocodone continues to be a contributing factor in the American opioid epidemic.
-This generic opioid is used to manage pain and coughing, but can easily become addictive — even to those, it’s prescribed to.
+This generic opioid is used to manage pain and coughing, but it can easily become addictive—even to those it’s prescribed to.

 If a person has been taking hydrocodone following surgery or to manage chronic pain or coughing, they may develop an opioid addiction.
-As hydrocodone attaches to the brain’s opioid receptors, a tolerance builds for the drug and a person can eventually become dependent on the drug’s euphoric high.
+As hydrocodone attaches to the brain’s opioid receptors, a tolerance builds for the drug.
+A person can eventually become dependent on the drug’s euphoric high.
 Hydrocodone addiction can lead to fatal overdose, so it’s important to understand the risks associated with this drug.